evans-gn/Freshmen-year-python/README.md

 ## Projects
 - Python Calculator - A calculator that performs addition, subtraction, multiplication and division
-- Weight Converter - A program that converts weight units
+- Weight Converter - A program that converts weight between kilograms and pounds
+- Mad Libs - A fun fill in the blank story game using user input